-In order to effect the refunding of the Refunded Warrants (other than the Refunded 2016B Warrants, which will be retired on or about the date of issuance of the Series 2017A Warrants), the City and Regions Bank, Birmingham, Alabama (the "Escrow Trustee"), will enter into an escrow trust agreement (the "Escrow Agreement") simultaneously with the issuance of the Series 2017A Warrants.
-Pursuant to the Escrow Agreement, the City will establish an irrevocable trust fund for the benefit of the holders of the Refunded Warrants (the "Escrow Fund") and will deposit therein a portion of the proceeds of the Series 2017A Warrants.
+In order to effect the refunding of the Refunded Warrants, the City and Regions Bank, Birmingham, Alabama (the "Escrow Trustee"), will enter into an escrow trust agreement (the "Escrow Agreement") simultaneously with the issuance of the Series 2017B Warrants.
+Pursuant to the Escrow Agreement, the City will establish an irrevocable trust fund for the benefit of the holders of the Refunded Warrants (the "Escrow Fund") and will deposit therein a portion of the proceeds of the Series 2017B Warrants.
 The amount so deposited in the Escrow Fund will be used to purchase certain United States government securities (the "Escrow Securities").
-The cash flow from the Escrow Securities, without reinvestment, when added to any uninvested cash in the Escrow Fund, will be sufficient to pay the redemption price (principal, premium, and accrued interest) of (i) Refunded 2005A Warrants maturing in 2018 and thereafter, which will be called for redemption on September 1, 2017.
+The cash flow from the Escrow Securities, without reinvestment, when added to any uninvested cash in the Escrow Fund, will be sufficient to pay the principal and interest requirements on the Refunded Warrants from (and including) September 1, 2017, through September 1, 2021.
 After the Escrow Fund is established, the Refunded Warrants will no longer be considered outstanding.